Enter Bird's Name in Search Box:

 |6" 15.2cm||10.2" 26cm||0.5oz 14.2g||Vireonidae||Vireo magister|

-Distribution: Resident bird of Belize and surrounding countries.
-Seen only on the Caribbean side of the continent.
-Common on some Caribbean islands, does not seem threatened.
-Once reported in Texas and is recognized as a vagrant to North America.
+Distribution: The Yucatan Vireo is a resident bird of Belize and surrounding countries.
+It is only seen on the Caribbean side of the continent.
+It is common on some of the Caribbean islands and does not seem threatened.
+It was reported seen once in Texas and is recognized as a vagrant to North America.

 These are links to websites pertaining to the different birding institutions, societies and organizations here in North America.
 Some of these same sites are a great asset to seeking out knowledge on birds in other regions of the world.
 Each of these links offer the user different methods to identify birds, whether it be by regions, habitat, appearance or maybe colour.
 Knowledge on the possibilities of where and what birds might be present are included.